VMjack64/SOC-Homelab/PART7.md

 After correcting the host name, I tried to continue on with my primary objective, but one quick peek at the logs in the three indexes, I came to the realization that I had no idea where to start with managing a large set of events; I forgot much of what I've learned in the Splunk introductory courses I took prior to this lab.
 To prepare myself for the real deal, I gave myself another task, which was a simple exercise to relearn the basics of Splunk.
 First, I made a failed connection attempt to the Windows instance, then a successful connection attempt, and in the instance, I created a text file named `hello-world` with text containing, “Hello World!”.
 My idea here is to create a failed authentication event log, and a successful authentication event log that I could use to correlate with the created text file event log.

 ### Checking Successful Authentication and Text File Creation Activity
 After creating the logs, I checked them out.
 First, I took a look at the successful authentication activity.
-Thanks to the Day 16 video, I learnt that if I’m going to hunt for Windows brute force authentication activity in Splunk, I need to look out for the following:
+In the Day 16 video, I learnt that if I’m going to hunt for Windows brute force authentication activity in Splunk, I need to look out for the following:
 - Event ID: 4625 - for failed authentication activity
   - Logon Type: 3 - network-based logon; likely indicative of an attempted RDP connection (This can also be used by SMB (Server Message Block) in some cases)
 - Event ID: 4624 - for successful authentication activity